-Training completed and passed in the subject will lead to a Trade Certificate.
-The professional title is Security Guard.
+Training completed and passed in the subject will lead to an examination for a Journeyman's Certificate in the trade.
+The professional title is Bricklayer.

-Security services consists of three main subject areas.
+Bricklaying consists of two main subject areas.
 The main subject areas complement each other, and should be viewed in relation to one another.

 Overview of the main subject areas: